traject/traject/README.md

 Once you have ruby, just `$ gem install traject`.

+**If you are using JRuby _and_ MARC processing**, also `$ gem install 'traject-marc4j_reader'`, to install the JRuby MARC reader used as default for MARC reading under JRuby.

 ## Configuration files

 traject is configured using configuration files.
 To get a sense of what they look like, you can take a look at our sample basic [MARC configuration file](./test/test_support/demo_config.rb) or [XML configuration file](./test/test_support/nokogiri_demo_config.rb).
 You could run traject with that configuration file as: `traject -c path/to/demo_config.rb marc_file.marc`.